mrdanishalam/Devtinder/homework.md

 --Use of regex in routes /a/ , /.*fly$/
 --How to red the query params reading the dynamic routes --Error HAndling
+--Create a free cluster
+--Connect Databse
+--Create POST /Signup API to add data to database --Push Some documents to using API call to postman

+--Add the express.json to your app
+--Make your signup API dynamic to recieve data from the end user